 In other cases, your flow may include error recovery routines that only run under certain conditions.
 In those cases, you do not expect every job or path in the flow to complete.
 Process Manager allows you to specify a completion attribute, which defines what constitutes completion of the flow.
-For example, you can specify that only one of many paths must complete or to ignore work items in the waiting state that never run.
+For example, you can specify that only one of many paths must complete.